amjunliang/VCTransitionDemo/CustomTransition-OC/README.md

 ### Adaptive Presentation ###

 This example implements a custom presentation that responds to size class changes.
 You will learn how to implement UIAdaptivePresentationControllerDelegate to adapt your presentation to the compact horizontal size class.

+### Swipe ###

+This example implements a full screen presentation that transitions between view controllers by sliding the presented view controller on and off the screen.
+You will learn how to implement UIPercentDrivenInteractiveTransition to add interactivity to your transitions.

 ### Checkerboard ###